slusimusi/portfolio/docs/knowledge-base-documentation/text-about-RTK-working.md

 NTRIP passes RTK corrections via 3G/4G or Wi-fi coverage.
 Such a way does not need any additional equipment.
 However, it depends on the Internet and a local NTRIP provider.
 Radio channels work in UHF/VHF.
 They do not demand the Internet.
 The disadvantage is their limited range.
 In RTK networks, reference stations measure satellite signals and calculate errors.
 Then, they pass the corrections to the rover.
-The way does not expect to set up their reference or base station but needs a subscription to the RTK network.
+This method does not require setting up their reference or base station but needs a subscription to the RTK network.

 ## Limitations